 Image from Sherwin Williams concept proposal for global headquarters off of Public Square.

-and revealed plans for a 36-story skyscraper, a five-story parking garage, and a two-story pavilion that will serve as both a training center and showroom for the global paint corporation.
-The project will be located on what are now surface parking lots to the west of Public Square.
-The skyscraper, as proposed, would be the fourth-tallest in Cleveland.
+Sherwin Williams submitted a concept proposal for its new global headquarters in downtown Cleveland Thursday, revealing that the project will include a 36-story skyscraper, a five-story parking garage, and a two-story pavilion that will serve as both a training center and showroom for the global paint corporation.

 Sign up for Scene's weekly newsletters to get the latest on Cleveland news, things to do and places to eat delivered right to your inbox.